neo64yt/dwm-pyromorphite/README.md

 Put "exec /usr/local/bin/dwm-session" into your .xinitrc file.

 ## Customizing dwm
-dwm is customizable by editing the source code (mainly config.def.h) and patching.
+dwm is customized by editing the source code or patching it.
 To apply a patch, go to this build directory and execute:
 ```
 patch < /directory/to/patch/file.diff
 # Change the placeholder with a valid file location